'Find the Children - 60 in India With Progeria' Campaign Reignites the Search for Children With Progeria in India | Devdiscourse

 How you can assist:

 The Progeria Research Foundation invites Indian media outlets to feature children with Progeria in their coverage (photos can be made available upon request), and to interview representatives from PRF.
-Media, physicians and families around the globe can connect with PRF through "nofollow" >Facebook and "nofollow" >Twitter.
+Media, physicians and families around the globe can connect with PRF through Facebook and Twitter.
 PRF encourages use of these social media outlets as resources for information about Progeria and as a channel for additional assistance.

 If you see or know of a child who may have Progeria:

-Images of children with Progeria are available (permission needed) on "nofollow" >PRF's website.
-If one of your readers or viewers has Progeria-like characteristics, please contact: The Progeria Research Foundation at "nofollow" >info@progeriaresearch.org and visit "nofollow" >https://www.progeriaresearch.org/india-infographics/ for resources and a toolkit that will help to provide more information.
+Images of children with Progeria are available (permission needed) on PRF's website.
+If one of your readers or viewers has Progeria-like characteristics, please contact: The Progeria Research Foundation at info@progeriaresearch.org and visit https://www.progeriaresearch.org/india-infographics/ for resources and a toolkit that will help to provide more information.

 About The Progeria Research Foundation